 Whether at 9 or 11 AM on Sundays (or 10 AM in the summer), as we gather to praise God we are strengthened in our lives together and nurtured in our love for God and service to one another in Christ.

 Second Church welcomes you to a vigorous and family-focused worship service at 9 AM on Sundays.
 The music, featuring our Second@9 Band, is varied in style and high in energy.
 Even the youngest members of your family will be comfortable at this service as they learn about worshiping God along with all of us.
 The Second@9 Band helps the congregation worship with a more contemporary theme, using piano, guitar, and drums, along with beautifully blended voices.
 Our Bells@Second handbell choir and Children’s Choir also occasionally contribute to the service.
-Even with this condensed, all-ages, family service, all of the elements of worship are practiced.
+Even with this condensed (about 45 minutes), all-ages, family service, all of the elements of worship are practiced.

 This more traditional Christian worship service is held at 11 AM on Sundays.
-Whether a lifelong Presbyterian or a newcomer to church life, you will find this service to be both familiar and invigorating.
+Whether a lifelong Presbyterian or a newcomer to church life, you will find this hour-long service to be both familiar and invigorating.
 Singing of hymns, reading of scripture, the pastor’s sermon, a time with the children, and anthems from the Chancel Choir, and on occasion our Handbell Choir and Children’s Choir all will help you worship God in a meaningful way.

 Communion is offered on the first Sunday of each month at both services.

 Holy holidays and feast days (such as Ash Wednesday, Maundy Thursday and Good Friday) are announced beforehand and usually offer an evening service at or around 7 PM.